vish9812/analog/README.md

 - **Logs Context**: Even when a filter is applied, you can access the context around the current log entry.

 - **Time Jumps**: Navigate through log data in subsets whenever there is a time break of certain minutes.
+Example: If you have downloaded a subset of a job.
+Then with time jumps, you can navigate to next or previous runs of that job.

+- **Deduplicate Logs**: Remove _similar_ log occurrences leaving only the First N and Last N occurrences to help you easily find the first and last occurrences of those events.

 ## Prerequisite: